ZewoGraveyard/rest-with-zewo/01-introducing-zewo.md

 in order to minimize synchronizations and locks, which is a pain in parallel code.

-At short: concurrent is when you *take care* of a lot of things at once, and parallel is when you *do* a lot of things at once.
+In short: concurrent is when you *take care* of a lot of things at once, and parallel is when you *do* a lot of things at once.
 Zewo team preferred to use coroutines because its several benefits: